-Many of these employers operate as multidisciplinary teams or departments, so quantity surveyors are likely to be working alongside other surveying professionals, such as civil engineers and architects.
+Many employers operate in a multidisciplinary capacity, so you're likely to work alongside other surveying professionals, such as civil engineers and architects.

 Look for job vacancies at:

 Academic departments may also be approached by employers, so it's worthwhile keeping in touch with tutors.

-This is a structured training programme that usually lasts around two years (unless you have significant previous work experience).
-You will need to evidence your training in logbooks and records and have regular meetings with a supervisor.
-It also involves a set amount of hours of professional development and ends with an assessment interview.
+APC is a structured training programme that usually lasts around two years (unless you have significant previous work experience).
+You'll need to evidence your training in logbooks and records and have regular meetings with a supervisor.
+The programme also involves a set amount of hours of professional development and ends with an assessment interview.